websafe/lib-websafe-blueimp-jquery-file-upload-handler/README.md

 jQuery File Upload Handler for PHP
 ===============================================================================

-This project contains the PHP backend for the [jQuery File Upload Plugin] repackaged as an PSR-0/1/2 compatible library for easier automated installation using [Composer].
+This project contains the PHP backend from the [jQuery File Upload Plugin] repackaged as an [PSR-0]/[PSR-1]/[PSR-2] compatible library for easier automated installation using [Composer].
 This package does not contain any of the frontend assets (js/css/img) - You should install them separately, using [bower] or other tools.